- Are lessons private?

 4: But I am height-challenged.
 Will I be able to put my feet on the ground?

-A: Recommended minimum height for the Ninja is 5′ 2.5″. (seat height is 30.7″) If you are somewhat athletic you may be okay if your height is a bit shorter than the above.
-We do teach effective techniques to manage the taller saddle height.
-Our Honda Nighthawk can accommodate our shortest students (min. rider height is about 4′ 11″).
+A: Recommended minimum height for the Z400 is 5′ 2.5″. (listed seat height with no weight on it is 30.7″) If you are shorter but somewhat athletic you may be fine.
+Monkey Moto School teaches effective techniques to manage the taller saddle height.

 Older or more sedentary short riders should chat with us about these options (as well as about purchasing a bike that will be a good fit for you.)